sciZer0/7/v/README.md

 The hypothesis/idea is that

-* when the list of all current Validators (possibly anonymous) are known (Solana's approach), and
+* when the list of all current Validators (possibly anonymous) is known (Solana's approach), and

 * when the list is limited to 150 Validators, and